-Like Torture Garden, this isn’t strictly a sex club; it’s a program of parties and socials held at various locations worldwide.
+Like Torture Garden, Killing Kittens isn’t strictly a sex club; it’s a program of parties and socials held at various locations worldwide.
 Events range from Japanese rope bondage classes and kinky cabaret nights to masked sex parties and tantric tutorials.
 Its main aim is to give women a safe environment to get frisky.
 Attending is pretty easy, you just need to sign up and get party-approved.

-For: Women, primarily.
+Who Killing Kittens is for: Women, primarily.
 Single men must be specifically invited by a female member.

-9. Dungeon Club — Tel Aviv
+8. Dungeon Club — Tel Aviv

-10. Berghain — Berlin
+9. Berghain — Berlin

 The list wouldn’t be complete without a shout out to Berlin’s most notorious club.
 Located in a giant former power station, Berghain is famed for its cavernous 18-meter dance hall, its techno, and its incredibly strict door policy.
 Clubbers heading here should be prepared to wait in a libido-killing queue, which could very well end in rejection.
 Boo.
-If the worst happens, don’t worry, you’re in good company: Even Britney Spears got a nein from the bouncer.
+If the worst happens, don’t worry, you’re in good company: Even Britney Spears got a “nein” from the bouncer.

 While it’s not strictly a sex club, hedonism is encouraged and people often openly get it on in the venue’s dark corridors.
 Plus — top tip! — you can get lube and condoms from behind the bar.

-For: Everyone.
+Who Berghain is for: Everyone.
 You just need to impress the bouncers.
 And by impress, we mean speak German, know your techno, wear black, and look the part.
 But even then, no guarantees.
 Don’t say we didn’t warn you.

 When Berghain is open: